SmitaPatankar/PersonalCode/aws/aws.md

 - multipart uploads
 - byte range fetches
 - can be shared in accounts
+- geo targetting is customizing language etc as per location - customized content is received from origin server as per country code sent by cloud front

 ## s3 - select
 - fetch partial data using sql queries